PabloHorno/HotKeyDialog/README.md

 1. Download the _HotKeyDialog.dll_ and the open your project in visual studio
 2. Go to **References** -> **Add** ->**Browse**
-3. The find the path where you downloaded the .dll and thats it.
+3. Then find the path where you downloaded the .dll and thats it.

 ### Dowloading